 13. Influencer marketing campaign

-Influencer marketing campaigns are like turbocharged referral marketing campaigns.
+Influencer marketing campaigns are like turbocharged referral marketing campaigns that are promoted on social channels like TikTok, Youtube and LinkedIn.

 Instead of asking your customers to refer your product to their family and friends, you engage a popular social media influencer or blog writer to recommend your product.
 If the campaign is successful, you can potentially introduce your brand to thousands (or millions) of new people.